 The FHTF provides the primary funding for the FAHP.
-Funded by a collection of federally-imposed motor vehicle user fees, primarily fuel taxes, the FHTF is a fund established by law to hold dedicated highway-user revenues that are used for reimbursement of the state's cost of eligible transportation projects (which may include debt service on obligations issued to finance a federal-aid project), including highway projects.
+Funded by a collection of federally-imposed motor vehicle user fees, primarily fuel taxes, the FHTF is a fund established by law to hold dedicated highway-user revenues that are used for reimbursement of a state's cost of eligible transportation projects (which may include debt service on obligations issued to finance a federal-aid project), including highway projects.

 The FHTF is composed of two accounts: the Highway Account, which funds highway and intermodal programs, and the Mass Transit Account.
 The Highway Account receives approximately 84% of gasoline tax revenues and 88% of diesel fuel revenues, with the remaining share of such revenues deposited in the Mass Transit Account.
+The FHTF is required under current federal law to maintain a positive balance to ensure that prior commitments for the distribution of federal revenues can be met.

 Federal gasoline excise taxes are the largest revenue source for the FHTF.
-The majority of these tax revenues, including 15.44 cents per gallon out of the current 18.4 cents per gallon tax, go to the Highway Account.
-The following graph shows annual FHTF collections in the Highway Account for FFYs 2005-2015.
+The majority of these tax revenues, including 15.44 cents per gallon out of the current 18.4 cents per gallon tax on gasoline and 21.44 cents per gallon out of the current 24.4 cents per gallon tax on diesel, go to the Highway Account, with the remainder deposited to the Mass Transit Account.